PlatONnetwork/docs/docs/PlatON经济方案.md

 In PlatON, DuplicateVote means signing the same block height and different hash in the same view, which is manifested in CBFT, namely DuplicateVote ViewChangeVote and DuplicateVote PrepareVote.
 DuplicatePrepare indicates that the block node has two different hash blocks for the same height in the same view.
 In essence, the block is also verified by the signature of the block, so the node DuplicateVote and DuplicatePrepare in PlatON are unified as DuplicateVote.

 The node has a DuplicateVote behavior.
-If it is found by any user, it can initiate a DuplicateVote report transaction, submit the type and evidence of the DuplicateVote (the evidence can be obtained through the query double-out, DuplicateVote evidence interface provided) to the system slashing contract, and slashing After the contract verification is confirmed to be true, the system will reduce 10‱ of the reported node's own pledge as a penalty, and at the same time, the reported node will forcibly withdraw from the alternative validator candidate and revoke the pledge.
+If it is found by any user, it can initiate a DuplicateVote report transaction, submit the type and evidence of the DuplicateVote (the evidence can be obtained through the query double-out, DuplicateVote evidence interface provided) to the system slashing contract, and slashing After the contract validator is confirmed to be true, the system will reduce 10‱ of the reported node's own pledge as a penalty, and at the same time, the reported node will forcibly withdraw from the alternative validator candidate and revoke the pledge.
 All penalties are awarded to the reporting user.

 - A DuplicateVote report has a validity period, and reports that are more than 28 epochs are invalid.